Skip to main content

 • Ensure that your lawyer has experience in the subject matter of your dispute.
 If you’re seeking to mediate a divorce case, for instance, you’ll want a family law attorney with experience in considering things like domestic violence, spousal support, child support, and parenting plans.

-Beyond the factors already mentioned above, you'll want to consider the following:
+Beyond the factors already mentioned above, you’ll want to consider the following before hiring a lawyer:

-• Find out if the lawyer you're contemplating retaining has ever had clients in mediation before.
+• Find out whether the lawyer you’re considering has experience with mediation and other ADR processes.

 • Inquire about previous mediation outcomes and whether they were successful for the client.

-• Pay close attention to the way a lawyer speaks about prior mediation experiences to get a feel for whether they support and respect the process.
+• Pay close attention to how a lawyer speaks about prior mediation experiences.
+This should give you a feel for whether they support and respect the process.

-• Find out if the lawyer you're considering has been trained in mediation.
-If the lawyer has received mediation training, that lawyer is probably supportive of mediation.
-Of the two types of training, a lawyer who has received specialized training on how to represent clients through mediation is perhaps better equipped to represent you through your mediation.
+• Find out if the lawyer you’re considering has been trained in mediation.
+If the lawyer has received mediation training, they are likely supportive of mediation.
+A lawyer with specialized training in representing clients through mediation is likely better equipped to represent you and find an equitable solution.

 • Be clear about what role your lawyer will take and what expectations your lawyer has of you.